hargoniX/master/thesis/thesis.typ

 & dots.v \
 & "ctor"'_n : dentype((overline(z)_n : overline(gamma)_n), (overline(a) : "Type" u), (overline(x) : overline(beta))) -> "data"_c " " overline(a) \
 $
-The reason that removing all non-type parameters is possible, is that they cannot occur anymore in the types of the erased constructor parameters $overline(z)_i$, thus leaving us with a well formed inductive data type.
+The reason that removing all non-type parameters is possible is that they cannot occur anymore in the types of the erased constructor parameters $overline(z)_i$, thus leaving us with a well-formed inductive data type.

 For restricting the data-carrying type, I use the construction by Cruanes and Blanchette, modified as